-There are 7 extraocular muscles.
-There are a total of 4 rectus muscles, 2 oblique muscles, and the levator palpebrae superioris.
-The 4 rectus muscles are the medial rectus, lateral rectus, superior rectus, and inferior rectus.
+There are seven extraocular muscles.
+There are a total of four rectus muscles, two oblique muscles, and the standalone levator palpebrae superioris.
+The four rectus muscles are the medial rectus, lateral rectus, superior rectus, and inferior rectus.
 The oblique muscles are the superior and inferior obliques.
 The levator palpebrae superioris is primarily responsible for eyelid elevation.

 The levator palpebrae superioris does not contact the globe directly but instead elevates the eyelid.

-The mesenchyme of the head, including the orbit and its structures, arise primarily from 2 precursors, mesoderm, and neural crest cells.
+The mesenchyme of the head, including the orbit and its structures, are primarily embryologic derivatives of mesoderm and neural crest cells.
 The extraocular muscles originate from mesoderm, but the satellite and connective tissue of the muscle arises from neural crest cells.
 Most of the remaining connective tissue of the orbit also is derived from neural crest cells.,

-Cranial nerve III is divided into upper and lower divisions, with the upper division innervating the superior rectus as well as the levator palpebrae superioris, and the lower division to the medial rectus, the inferior rectus, and also to the inferior oblique.
-The superior oblique is innervated by cranial nerve IV (trochlear), and the lateral rectus is innervated by cranial nerve VI (abducens).
+Cranial nerve III is divided into upper and lower divisions, with the upper division innervating the superior rectus as well as the levator palpebrae superioris, and the lower division innervating the medial rectus, inferior rectus, and inferior oblique.
+The superior oblique is innervated by cranial nerve IV (trochlear), while the lateral rectus is innervated by cranial nerve VI (abducens).

-Each of the rectus muscles originates posteriorly at the Annulus of Zinn and courses anteriorly.
+Each of the rectus muscles originates posteriorly at the Annulus of Zinn and courses anteriorly along the orbital walls until it reaches its insertion point.
 These muscles insert on the globe at varying distances from the limbus, and the curved line drawn along the insertion points makes a spiral that is known as the Spiral of Tillaux.
 Starting at the medial aspect of the globe, the medial rectus inserts at 5.5 mm from the limbus, the inferior rectus inserts at 6.5 mm from the limbus, the lateral rectus inserts at 6.9 mm from the limbus, and the superior rectus at 7.7 mm from the limbus.